fragarco/abasm/docs/en/abasm.md

 - `-d` or `--define`: Allows defining `SYMBOL=VALUE` pairs.
 These symbols can be used in the code as constants or labels.
 This option can be used multiple times to define several symbols.
 - `--start`: Defines the memory address that will be used as the starting point for loading the program.
 By default, this address is `0x4000`, but it can also be set directly in the code using the `ORG` directive.
 - `--tolerance`: Sets the tolerance level for deviations from strictly correct syntax (WinApe performs relatively lenient syntax checks).
 Accepted values: 0, 1, and 2.
 The default value is 0, indicating the strictest level of syntax enforcement.
+- `-s` or `--sfile`: Generates a new .s file with all assembled code in one file, including the code imported from other files.
 - `-o` or `--output`: Specifies the name of the output binary file.
 If this option is not used, the name of the input file will be used, with its extension changed to `.bin`.
 - `v` or `--output`: Shows program's version and exits.
 - `--verbose`: Prints more information in the console as the assemble progresses.